roc-streaming/roc-vad/README.md

 * `roc_vad.driver`

     A plugin for CoreAudio Audio Server based on [libASPL](https://github.com/gavv/libASPL) library.
-Driver communicates with HAL, implements streaming, and provides gRPC interface that allows to add, remove, and configure virtual devices on fly.
+Driver communicates with HAL, implements streaming, and provides gRPC interface that allows to add, remove, and configure virtual devices on the fly.

 * `roc-vad`